Variational Quantum Algorithms: Opportunities for near-term quantum advantage

 VQAs are largely regarded as the best candidate for providing quantum advantage for practical applications.
-That is, it is expected that one will be able to employ a VQA to solve a problem more efficiently than any classical state-of-the-art method.
-As discussed in the previous sections, tremendous effort has been recently put forward towards this goal with the development of efficient ansatz strategies, quantum-aware optimization methods, novel VQAs, and error mitigation techniques.
-While many challenges still remain to be addressed, like the need for larger and better quantum devices, one can nevertheless pose the question as to what specific applications will provide the first quantum advantage for a practical scenario.
+That is, it is expected that a VQA can solve a problem more efficiently than any classical state-of-the-art method.
+As discussed in the main text, tremendous effort has been dedicated to this goal with the development of efficient ansatz strategies, quantum-aware optimization methods, new VQAs, and error mitigation techniques.
+Although many challenges still remain to be addressed, such as the need for larger and better quantum devices, one can nevertheless pose the question as to what specific applications will provide the first quantum advantage for a practical scenario.
 In this section we discuss some of the most exciting possibilities where quantum advantage could arise.